Most AI SDK builds stall at the demo stage.

 AI SDK demos are easy.
 Production agents that survive real data are not.

-Vercel AI SDK makes it genuinely fast to get a streaming chat interface or a basic tool-calling loop running in a Next.js app.
+Vercel AI SDK makes it fast to get a streaming chat interface or a tool-calling loop running in a Next.js app.
 That speed is also the trap.
-Teams ship a compelling demo - natural language queries hitting a CRM, a summarization agent reading deal notes - and then hit the wall when they try to connect it to live Salesforce objects, paginated HubSpot endpoints, or a data warehouse that returns inconsistent schemas.
-The SDK's generateText, streamText, and structured output tools are well-designed, but they don't know anything about your authentication layer, your rate limits, or the fact that your product catalog lives in three different tables with no foreign keys.
-Multi-step tool calls fail silently.
-Token budgets blow up on large context payloads.
-Error handling that worked in development disappears under real query volume.
+Teams ship a compelling demo - natural language queries hitting a CRM, a summarization agent reading deal notes - then hit the wall connecting it to live Salesforce objects, paginated HubSpot endpoints, or a warehouse with inconsistent schemas.
+The SDK's generateText, streamText, and structured output tools are well-designed, but they don't know your authentication layer, your rate limits, or that your product catalog lives in three tables with no foreign keys.
+Multi-step tool calls fail silently, token budgets blow up, and error handling disappears under real query volume.

 Revenue Institute closes that gap.
-We design the tool definitions, context management strategy, and fallback logic that make an AI SDK agent actually reliable in a mid-market operations environment.
-We handle the plumbing - API credential management, chunking strategies for large payloads, retry logic, observability hooks - so the agent your team sees in production behaves the same way it did in the demo, even on a Monday morning with real data.
+We design the tool definitions, context management, and fallback logic that make an AI SDK agent reliable in a mid-market operations environment.
+We handle the plumbing - credential management, chunking for large payloads, retry logic, observability hooks - so the agent behaves in production the same way it did in the demo.

 What we build inside your AI SDK deployment